 A good support system—family, friends, and even a good therapist—can help you deal better.
 It is natural to isolate yourself and retreat when faced with bullying, however, from a psychological point of view, bringing your loved ones closer, and sharing with them is better for mental health.

 If you are someone dealing with constant workplace bullying, then seeking professional help can help you combat it in a better way.

-You can easily book an appointment with a top therapist in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+You can easily book an appointment with a top psychologist in Karachi, Lahore and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.